 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly identifies a specific domain (iii engine), lists concrete actions, and includes an explicit 'Use when' clause with natural trigger terms.
-The description is concise yet comprehensive, covering both the capabilities and the activation conditions effectively.
-The domain-specific terminology ('iii engine') provides strong distinctiveness.
+This is a strong skill description that clearly identifies a specific domain (iii engine), lists concrete actions (registering functions, binding triggers, creating workers), and provides explicit 'Use when' guidance with natural trigger terms.
+The multi-language scope is well-articulated and the description is concise without being vague.

 | Dimension | Reasoning | Score |